Capillaria philippinensis: Discovery and nomenclature

 Between the first case reported in 1964 and the end of 1967, more than 1000 cases were documented in and around Northern Luzon particularly at Tagudin, Ilocos Sur, including 77 deaths.
 Witch doctors were hired by the locals to exorcise the curse placed on them by the river god, which they believed was responsible for this sudden disaster.

 In 1968, the cause was identified as Capillaria philippinensis.
-Adult C. philippinensis are very small, with males measuring 1.5–3.9 mm long and 23–28 µm maximum width, while adult females are 2.3–5.3 mm long and 29–47 µm maximum width.
-Eggs measure 36–45 µm long and 20 µm wide, and are described as peanut-shaped with a striated shell.
+Adult C. philippinensis are very small, with males measuring 1.5–3.9 mm long and 23–28 μm maximum width, while adult females are 2.3–5.3 mm long and 29–47 μm maximum width.
+Eggs measure 36–45 μm long and 20 μm wide, and are described as peanut-shaped with a striated shell.

 This species has been transferred to the genus Aonchotheca, as Aonchotheca philippinensis, and to the genus Paracapillaria, as Paracapillaria philippinensis.
 However, this species is almost universally referred to as Capillaria philippinensis in the current medical literature.

 Hosts and life cycle

 The complete life cycle of C. philippinensis has been demonstrated in experimental studies, and may be either indirect (involving an intermediate host) or direct (complete in one host).

-Indirect life cycle.
-Fish-eating birds which harbor adult C. philippinensis in their intestines, shed embryonated eggs in their feces.
-When these eggs are fed to uninfected fish, C. philippinensis larvae are recovered from the intestines of fish.
-If the fish are fed to uninfested birds, the larvae develop into adults in the intestinal tract of the birds.
-Larvae recovered from the fish also developed into adults when fed to gerbils or monkeys, with eggs shed in the feces of these mammalian hosts.
-Naturally infested fish (Hypseleotris bipartita and Apagon sp.) and birds (Ixobrychus sp.) have also been found.
-Humans become infested when they eat raw or undercooked fish, probably small fish eaten whole, which have the infective larvae in their intestinal tract.
-Raw fish are commonly eaten by several of the Asian cultures in which C. philippinensis infestations have been found.

 While the natural host range is not known, experimental infestations of several fishes, including Cyprinus carpio, Puntius gonionotus, Rasbora borapetensis, Eleotris melanosoma, Ambassis commersoni and Apogon sp., with C. philippinensis eggs yielded infective larvae.
 Experimental infestations with larvae of several birds, including Amaurornis phoenicurus, Ardeola bacchus, Nycticorax nycticorax, Bubulcus ibis, Ixobrychus sinensis, Gallinula chloropus, and Rostratula benghalensis, yielded mature adults.